JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-1.md

 The `DbRetriever` class has one method `RetrieveLocalAsync()` which uses the `LocalTextEmbeddingGenerationService` to get the embeddings for the passed in text, then uses the EF Core plugin mentioned earlier to use the `EF.Functions.VectorDistance()` to order the search results by their similarity score and returns the top k number of items.

-Now we need to add Semantic Kernel.
+Now we need to add Azure OpenAI and Semantic Kernel.

 ## Create an Azure OpenAI Resource and a Deployment